Trader’s Notebook

 3:30 p.m.
 New York time

 Half an hour before the closing bell.
-The S&P 500 futures reached a session high of 6111 and then retreated to the 6090s.
+The S&P 500 futures, after rising early in the session, began to fall, reaching into the 5720s.

 9:35 a.m.
 New York time

-What does Elliott wave theory say?
-Here are the waves that underly the analyses.
+What does Elliott Wave Theory say?
+Here are the waves that underlie the morning’s analyses as they appeared on the chart.

 Long-term Waves.